 Ōkami has the Hanagami, a trifecta of plant-based Brush Gods, Sakigami, Tsutagami, and Hasugami.
 When you get their power, drawing a circle around a dead tree, scribbling over a miniature cursed zone, or painting a dot on fertile ground yields Bloom, drawing a line connecting a Konohana Blossom to something makes a Vine (inverted in the sequel), and drawing circles on water creates Lilypads for you to walk on water.

 Grass-type Pokémon are said to have these powers either by using built in plant features or creating/manipulating plants around them.
 They also tend to specialize in Standard Status Effects and learn lots of moves that poison, paralyze, or put opponents to sleep, rather than dealing lots of direct damage.

-Kanto gym leader Erika, Sinnoh Gym Leader Gardenia, and Unova Gym Leader Cilan all specialize in Grass-type pokemon.
+Kanto gym leader Erika, Sinnoh Gym Leader Gardenia, Unova Gym Leader Cilan and Kalos Gym Leader Ramos all specialize in Grass-type pokemon.

 Bloodline Champions has a bloodline called the Thorn.
 Against the usual characterization of these powers, Thorns are monsters who've twisted plants to serve them in their attacks.

 The Mega Man game series had Wood Man, a wooden robot who used leaves both as shields and as weapons.
 His concept was recycled with Plant Man in 6.